-When assessing the need for closing a school, the Health Department will take into account multiple factors including but not limited to the number of new cases among staff and students, how those cases relate to each other, whether or not those cases relate to other known cases outside of the school setting.
+When assessing the need for closing a school/cohort, the Health Department will take into account multiple factors including but not limited to the number of new cases among staff and students, how those cases relate to each other, whether or not those cases relate to other known cases outside of the school setting.

-The Health Department will utilize the following to identify a COVID-19 outbreak within a school setting:
+The Health Department will utilize the following to identify in-school transmission:

-Identification of two or more COVID-19 cases in a class or cohort with an onset within a 14-day period, who are epidemiologically linked and do not share a household or are not close contacts outside the school setting.
+Identification of two or more COVID-19 probable or confirmed cases in a class or cohort with an onset within a 14-day period, who are epidemiologically linked and do not share a household or are not close contacts outside the school setting.
 Cases should not have obvious, more likely sources of exposure (i.e., a household contact who became ill prior to their onset date).